Mauricio Lomonte: 2000–2014: Beginnings and breakthrough

 Lomonte was only 17 years old when Tony Reytor, a voice over professional working for the COCO broadcasting station, told him: “Boy, you should exploit that voice of yours”.
 That's how he started working as an assistant of direction in that radio station, although without approaching a microphone whatsoever.

 He enrolled himself in workshops and voice over courses, which he never missed.
 During the year 2000 he debuted in cultural and informational spaces.
 He also worked with Marelis Plasencia, playing the role of Manuel Mendive in a cultural program with the help of Nelson Moreno.

-He was able to hone his talent with great voice over masters such as Antonio Pera and Ángel Hernández Calderín.
+He found his talent with great voice over masters such as Antonio Pera and Ángel Hernández Calderín.

 By then, he replaced the announcer of the Música Viva show in Radio Rebelde, but he recognizes that at the beginning of that experience he was not good because he talked too fast.
 Then, he was recommended to work in Radio Reloj, where he started in January 2001.
 He agrees with some other colleagues who think of that radio station as the real school to form voice over professionals.
 At the age of 18, everybody was telling him he could become a great radio announcer, it was all in his effort to succeed.
 He remembers in such way two great teachers: Ibrahím Aput and Laureano Céspedes.

 His first shift in Radio Reloj was after midnight, about that he explained: “it was hard work, all the news had to be said in a minute and you need a good sense of synthesis”.
 He had a lot of help during that time from Luis Alarcón Santana, which made him read out loud and listen to Radio Reloj, where he still works.